- Home/

 Recognizes organizations that help women enter, grow in, and remain in cybersecurity roles.

-Eligible initiatives
+Eligible Organization

-• Programs that support women’s entry, retention, and progression in the cybersecurity workforce, including upskilling programs, career transition pathways, or mentorship initiatives
+- Organizations that provide programs that support women’s entry, retention, and progression in the cybersecurity workforce, including upskilling programs, career transition pathways, or mentorship initiatives

 The Leadership & Entrepreneurship Award